jones58/typespotting/README.md

         - Extra minus points (5) for clicking the wrong place.
       - Make all the images square and design for mobile first.
 Hence the position of the design in the centre of the page.
 Desktop users could enjoy the negative space and bold colours of my nine colour schemes.
       - Make text aligned to horizontal axis, for easy button placement.
 Then the buttons invisible (use border solid to help place them maybe)
-      - Use touch/click as user input - since I want this to work on both mobile and desktop, i'll go for clicking over keyboard inputs.
+      - Use touch/click as user input - since I want this to work on both mobile and desktop, I'll go for clicking over keyboard inputs.

 ## Building and Debugging